yachielab/QUEEN/README.md

 #### Example code 24: Obtain the quine code reconstructed pCMV-Target-AID
 The Target-AID plasmid (pCMV-Target-AID) was constructed by assembling two fragments encoding the N- and C-terminus halves of Target-AID, which were both amplified from pcDNA3.1_pCMV-nCas-PmCDA1-ugi pH1-gRNA(HPRT) (Addgene 79620) using primer pairs RS045/HM129 and HM128/RS046, respectively, with a backbone fragment amplified from pCMV-ABE7.10 using RS047/RS048.
 The construction process was simulated by using quinable functions, and the GenBank file was generated.
 The quine code generated from the GenBank file by `quine()` successfully reconstructed the same GenBank file.
 The Python scripts for the following Example codes 24-27 can be found in `"./demo/tutorial_ex24-28.ipynb"`.
+(Expected runtime: less than 1 sec.)

 **Source code**
 ```python